 Do you ever get out of bed, eyes still half-closed, feeling all puffy and without energy?
-Do you go in front of the mirror, see yourself and ask: Where do I start?
+Do you stand in front of the mirror, see yourself and ask: where do I start?
 Should I even bother?

-Your skin is lifeless - big circles under the eyes, the ever-present pores, a pimple or two (or more) and all kinds of other imperfections that morning light just looves to enhance.
-Yeah, everybody’s been there.
+Your skin might feel lifeless.
+You might have big circles under your eyes, ever-present pores, a pimple or two, and all kinds of other imperfections the morning light loves to enhance.

-To be completely honest, it still happens every time I neglect myself - an acne outbreak is always right on schedule.
-If we want to look great, we must treat our skin the way it deserves.
-Stay with me here - what I want to say is, nobody is born glowing, and nobody wakes up glowing!
-The secret is in the little investments we do every day when we decide to take care of ourselves.
-It doesn't have to be much - devote 20 minutes in the morning to do things right!
-It will be worth it because you will feel amazing in the long run, and how we feel is how we look.
-Don’t forget that!
+Stay with us here - nobody is born glowing, and nobody wakes up glowing either!
+The secret is in the little daily investments we make to take care of ourselves.
+It doesn't have to be much - devote 20 minutes in the morning to doing your skin care right!
+It will be worth it in the long run when you reap all those amazing benefits.
+How we feel is how we look - don't forget that!

-I’d ask you to trust me on this, but hey, I’d rather you decide for yourself.
-Read on, try the routine for a week and thank me later, when those annoying pimples are gone for good.
+But why don't you decide for yourself?
+Read on, try this daily skin care routine for a week, and thank us later when those annoying pimples are gone for good.

 The skin repairs itself while we sleep.
 Part of the repairing process revolves around the production of collagen.
 You must have heard about collagen by now - the essential protein that acts as the glue holding your skin together.
-One of its most well-known benefits is the ability to "reverse skin aging”, or in other words, it stimulates elastin, making the skin youthful and healthy.
+One of its most well-known benefits is the ability to "reverse skin aging."
+In other words, it stimulates elastin, making the skin youthful, healthy, and wrinkle-free.

 Another thing that happens while we sleep is increased blood flow to the skin.
-Sleep deprivation causes a decrease in the blood flow surrounding your skin, resulting in dry, dull and colorless skin.
-You can forget about having rosy cheeks.
+Sleep deprivation causes a decrease in blood flow, resulting in dry, dull, and colorless skin.
+So if you have a poor sleep schedule, you can forget about having rosy cheeks.

 Should we even mention dark circles?
 Chances are, you know this all too well.
 Give your skin a chance to show you how beautiful it can be - treat it to quality sleep on a regular basis.

-You might be tired of hearing this, and I know you know about the rule of eight-ounce glasses or2 liters a day.
-But, as part of this routine, you will get into the habit of drinking a glass or two right after you wake up.
-This is a great way to flush out internal toxins before all the daily challenges, like pollution or sun damage kick in.
+You might be tired of hearing this, and you probably know all about the golden rule: drink eight glasses or 2 liters of water a day.
+But, as part of your new skincare routine, you'll need to get into the habit of drinking a glass or two right after you wake up.
+This is a great way to flush out internal toxins before all the daily challenges, like pollution or sun damage, kick in.

-I can feel you are already shaking your head, thinking: It's just not going to happen!
-But, here is why you should make this a part of your morning routine - and, yes it is important for those acne outbreaks!
+We can feel you are already shaking your head, thinking: It's just not going to happen!
+But here is why you should make this a part of your morning routine - and, yes, it is important for those acne outbreaks!

-Don't get me wrong.
-I’m not talking about an hour of intense, soul-crushing, fat-burning exercise.
+Don't get us wrong.
+We're not talking about an hour of intense, soul-crushing, fat-burning exercise.
 No, no, what you should do is stretch.
-Head rotations, arm rotations, forward-folds to get that blood flow to the head or back-bends to open the chest and increase oxygen intake.
+Head rotations, arm rotations, and forward folds to get that blood flow to the head.
+Try backbends to open the chest and increase oxygen intake.
 Depending on how much time you have, everything between ten to thirty minutes is perfect.

 This step might be hard to hold on to, but it will change your life - and your skin!